Alex Freeman: Senior

 On May 22, 2025, Freeman was called up by United States national team coach Mauricio Pochettino for training camp in Chicago ahead of matches against Turkey and Switzerland.
 Freeman later said that receiving the call-up was an "unexpected surprise", but that it was a result of "the hard work I've been putting out the past 3–4 years" and that his father, Antonio Freeman, told him to "keep [his] head down".
 On June 5, Freeman was selected for the 2025 CONCACAF Gold Cup, and two days later Freeman started against Turkey as they lost 2–1.
 Ten days later, Freeman made his competitive debut for the national team when he started and played the full match of the United States' 5–0 win over Trinidad and Tobago in the first match of the group stage.
 The United States advanced to the final of the tournament where they were defeated 2–1 by Mexico.
 Freeman's start against Mexico made him the youngest player to make six consecutive starts for the national team during the tournament.

 Freeman received another call-up on August 26 for friendly matches against South Korea and Japan on September 6 and 9 respectively.
-Freeman was called up again for friendlies against Ecuador and Australia on October 10 and October 14, respectively, and for the final call-up window for friendlies against Paraguay and Uruguay on November 15 and November 18 respectively.
+Freeman was called up again for friendlies against Ecuador and Australia on October 10 and 14, respectively, and for the final call-up window for friendlies against Paraguay and Uruguay on November 15 and 18 respectively.
 In the match against Paraguay, which ultimately ended in a 2–1 victory, Freeman attempted to retrieve the ball after it went out of play for a United States throw-in and ended up in a scuffle with Paraguay's Gustavo Gómez in which Gómez appeared to put Freeman into a headlock.
 Their altercation resulted in a fight breaking out between the staff and players of the teams and a red card for Paraguay's Omar Alderete and yellow cards for Júnior Alonso and Freeman's teammate Cristian Roldan.
 On November 18, Freeman scored a brace against Uruguay, his first senior international goals of his career, and was named Man of the Match.
 The United States would ultimately win 5–1.
+Freeman was nominated by the United States Soccer Federation as a candidate for the USMNT Player of the Year alongside Chris Richards, Max Arfsten, Matt Freese, and Malik Tillman.